Skip to main contentSkip to navigationSkip to search

 Duni Group's business is affected by various external factors and is constantly exposed to risks and threats.
 Each year, active risk management with analyses is carried out systematically to predict factors that may negatively impact the company.

-The business has employees in 21 countries, with production in Sweden, Germany, Poland, Thailand, and New Zealand.
+The business has employees in 23 countries, with production in Sweden, Germany, Poland, Slovenia and Thailand.
 Each country has unique challenges and risks, with local regulations and laws that our company must follow.

-The risks are divided into business and financial risks.
+The risks are divided into four categories: strategic and external risks, operational risks, sustainability risks, and financial risks.

 Strategic and external risks